MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/XML.md

     Hello <i>world</i>
 </abc>
 ```
-Xml.Tables will return the "world" portion but ignore "Hello".
+`Xml.Tables` will return the "world" portion but ignore "Hello".
 Only the element(s) are returned, not the text.
-However, Xml.Document will return "Hello \<i>world\</i>".
-The entire inner node is turned to text, and structure is not preserved.
+However, `Xml.Document` will return "Hello \<i>world\</i>".
+The entire inner node is turned to text, and structure isn't preserved.